Search the Health Library

 The Cardiac MRI Service

-Activities are generally based in the cardiovascular magnet installed in the 5th floor of the Blalock building.
-Clinical research activities at this point involve the:
+Activities are based in the cardiovascular magnet installed in the 5th floor of the Blalock building, the basement of Blalock and in the Zayed Building.
+Clinical MR research activities include: